keshav-repo/E-commerce/README.md

 #### Run backend

 ```shell
 npm run dev
 ```

-#### If you have added stripe credentials, add following to trigger stripe webhook
+#### If you have added stripe account, add following to trigger stripe webhook

 ```shell
 # below command take you to stripe page for authentication.